 - Company affiliates for the purposes outlined above

-- Third party service providers processing personal data on The Company’s behalf, for example, to process credit cards and payments, deliveries, manage and service our data, distribute emails, research and analysis, manage brand and product promotions as well as administering certain services and features
+- Third party service providers processing personal data on The Company’s behalf, for example, to process credit cards and payments, deliveries, manage and service our data, distribute emails and research and analysis as well as administering certain services and features

 We may also transfer personal data we have about you in the event we sell or transfer all or a portion of our business or assets (including in the event of a reorganisation, spin-off, dissolution or liquidation).